andreus-sebes/showtime-plugin-webmedia/README.txt

 Installing
 =============================================================================

-webMedia, in the future, will be available directly from Showtime plugin repository.
+webMedia, is available directly from Showtime plugin repository.
+Just install it from there (the puzzle peace in showtime homepage right top corner).

-Meanwhile if you want to install it on your PS3 you have 2 options:
-1. Copy the webmedia.zip file to a USB pen drive, open Showtime, go to the USB pen drive icon and run webmedia.zip file
-2. Copy the webmedia.zip file to using a file or FTP manager:
-  Showtime plugin path:
-  /dev_hdd0/game/HTSS00003/USRDIR/settings/installedplugins/

-  Showtime (Multiman version) plugin path:
-  /dev_hdd0/game/BLES80608/USRDIR/st_settings/installedplugins/

 =============================================================================
 Configuring